GenericMappingTools/gmt/doc/rst/source/colorbar.rst

 **-C**\ [*cpt*]
     *cpt* is the CPT to be used.
 If no *cpt* is appended or no **-C** is given then we use the current CPT (modern mode only).
-In classic mode, if no **-C** is given then we read stdin.
+In classic mode, if no **-C** is given then we read standard input.
 By default all color changes are annotated.
 To use a subset, add an extra column to the CPT with a L, U, or B to annotate Lower, Upper, or Both color segment boundaries (but see **-B**).
 Like :doc:`grdview`, we can understand